schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 **Watch out!** Assigning a variable of type `DEV_BROADCAST_DEVICEINTERFACE` will transfer the `dbcc_size`, but only the first character of `dbcc_name`.
 {: .notice--warning}

-Typically records such as these are used in APIs where a single record is passed.
+Typically records such as these are used in APIs where a single record is passed by reference.
 Since the size of `DEV_BROADCAST_DEVICEINTERFACE` varies we cannot place it in an array.
 We can place a series of these records in a row, but indexing will not work because we do not have a fixed stride length between elements.
 In that case we would have to move our pointer by the size of each record in turn.

 To create a record such as this you would allocate memory equal to the size of the record definition plus the length of the character string.
 That size value would then also be written to the `dbcc_size` field.

+Bonus: A dynamic array has a record header, `TDynArrayRec`, written before the raw data of the array.
+Knowing this, you may notice the similarity between the dynamic array data and the `DEV_BROADCAST_DEVICEINTERFACE` record.
+Both have headers before the raw data.
+Both are allocated with space for the header and the number of elements in the data.
+In the case of dynamic arrays the `Setlength()` function allocates the header and data space for us and returns the address of the first element of the array data.
+If we want to read the number of elements or the reference count we move a pointer to the raw data back by
+`SizeOf(NativeInt)` to read the `Length: NativeInt` and back by an additional 4 bytes to read `RefCnt: Integer`.
+Next I will discuss ways we can move our pointer.

 ## Pointer Math ##